 4.1- 8.0% ABV, pale yellow to amber.
-Strong saisons (higher than 8%) and examples with fruit or flavors should be entered in the Specialty Saisons & Farmhouse Beers category.
+Strong saisons (higher than 8%) and examples with fruit or flavors should be entered in Category 31.
 Low level Brettanomyces characteristics are acceptable but should not overpower the primary fermentation profile.